DataDog/hiring-engineers/answers.md

     <img src="img/gui.png" />

+    I downloaded the latest Datadog Trace Agent release, but it I couldn't get it run with ```./trace-agent-darwin-amd64-X.Y.Z -config /opt/datadog-agent/etc/datadog.yaml```.
 I've also Googled the error messages (exactly and variations), but I was unable to find a solution.
 This is the point that I would normally ask for help.

 * **Bonus Question**: What is the difference between a Service and a Resource?